maptiler/maptiler-3d-js/readme.md

   sourceOrientation?: SourceOrientation;

   /**
    * Scale the mesh by a factor.
+Can be a single number for uniform scaling, or an array of three numbers `[x, y, z]` for non-uniform scaling.
    * Default: no scaling added
    */
-  scale?: number;
+  scale?: number | [number, number, number];

   /**
    * Heading measured in degrees clockwise from true north.